 How Can We Help Wildlife In Winter?

-Animals struggle to survive the season because there is less food, and the cold temperatures reduce their core body temperature.
+Animals struggle to survive through winter because there is less food, and the cold temperatures reduce their core body temperature.

 What To Feed Wild Animals During The Winter?

-Most of these small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.
+Most small animals, including raccoons, squirrels, and opossums, will always appreciate groundnuts, vegetables, hazelnuts, biscuits, and sunflowers.

-You can also choose to offer sunflower, nuts, and cat biscuits to the wild animals just as a way of supporting their lives through this tough season.
-However, do not feed them bread or milk as this can cause diarrhea.
+You can also offer nuts and cat biscuits to wild animals to support them through this challenging season.
+However, please do not feed them bread or milk, as this can cause diarrhea.